The Never Lessons

 Never give in to fear.
 Dad taught us that there is always a risk when you go out on a limb, it will be scary but that is no reason to not try.
 Dad told me more than once that he would rather try, and fail, than not try at all.
 He left a good job when he was nearing 40 to start his own business.
 I always respected him for that.
 When I graduated from college he offered to give me the money to open my own business but I told him that if it was going to happen I wanted to do it on my own like he did.
 I still remember the pride in his eyes.

 Never Lose your sense of humor.
 Dad used to say “Life is too serious to be taken too seriously”.
 I catch myself saying it occasionally.
 You have to be able to laugh at yourself and sometimes I do!
 He would say if it’s not going to matter in 10 years why waste energy worrying about it, shake your head, have a chuckle and keep going.

 Never let them see you sweat.
-Dad would say that even if you don’t know what you are doing, never let anyone see you looking like you’re worried.
+Dad would say that even if you don’t know what you are doing, never let anyone see you looking like you’re worried, make it look easy.
 Never let anyone intimidate you!

 Never Settle.
 Dad taught us that we should never settle for less that what we want for ourselves.
 He was always telling us that there is nothing we couldn’t do if we believed and were willing to do the work.

 Never listen to anyone that says you can’t.
 Anyone that says you can’t do something has already given up on themselves.
 They like to make you feel less than by saying you can’t, you won’t, you’re not good enough, talented enough.
 But you are enough!
 The last thing they want is to see you doing what you said you could.
 So do it!

 Never let the Bastards get you down.
 This one, I think, was my Dad’s favorite.
 I remember the first time I heard him say “The world is full of bastards and there isn’t a damn thing we can do about it but never let the bastards get you down”.
 I had never heard him swear before I was both shocked and delighted.